ratin-code/github-slideshow/_posts/0000-01-02-ratin-code.md

 layout: slide
 title: "Welcome to Ratin-code's slide!"
 ---
-THis is Ratin-code's command line
+THis is my awesome slide
 Use the left arrow to go back!